 H: Flight altitude above the ground (m) f: Camera focal length (mm) hsensor: Sensor dimension (height) in the flight direction (mm) wsensor: Sensor dimension (width) perpendicular to the flight direction (mm) v: Ground speed of the drone (m.s-1) Δt: Time interval between consecutive photos (s) dflightline: Distance between two adjacent flight lines (meters)

 These equations show that for a given sensor (e.g., for known f, hsensor, wsensor, and Δt), the only parameters that can be adjusted to ensure sufficient overlap are the flight speed or the altitude of flights.
-If the user chooses to set H (directly linked to the spatial resolution of the final product), then v will be fixed by the system.
+If the user chooses to set H (directly linked to the spatial resolution of the final product), then v will be automatically fixed by the system.
 The higher the flight altitude, the higher the flight speed, or conversely, if the user chooses to set v (directly linked to the total time of the mission), then the altitude will be locked by the system, resulting in a higher v corresponding to a higher flight height.

 The area that can be covered by a drone during a mission grows exponentially as the flight height increases.
-However, while the maximum flight height drones can technically reach is not inherently limited, it is strictly regulated by law.
+However, the maximum flight height drones can technically reach is not inherently limited but strictly regulated by law.
 In Europe, for instance, the maximum permitted flight height is 120 m.
 This restriction can be a limiting factor for certain applications, particularly when the area to be covered exceeds several square kilometers.
 For instance, the largest intertidal meadow in France is located in the Bassin d’Arcachon and covers an area of nearly 40 km² (Cognat et al., 2018).
-Using a Micasense RedEdge-MX DUAL multispectral sensor mounted on a drone flying at 120 m altitude at 10 m.s⁻¹, this area would take approximately 44 hours of flight time to cover entirely, or conversely, without accounting for constraints such as tides, battery recharging, potential weather-related delays, and the necessity for the operator to reposition themselves frequently due to regulatory restrictions that limit the drone’s distance to 1 km from the telepilot.
+Using a Micasense RedEdge-MX DUAL multispectral sensor mounted on a drone flying at 120 m altitude at 10 m.s⁻¹, this area would take approximately 44 hours of flight time to cover entirely.
+The total time required to map this entire area at low tide could be further extended when accounting for constraints such as daylight hours, tide levels, battery recharging, potential weather-related delays, and the need for the operator to frequently reposition due to regulatory restrictions that limit the drone’s distance to 1 km from the telepilot.

 1.2.3.4 Data processing

-Satellite products produced by space agencies are often provided to users after extensive preprocessing steps, including orthorectification, precise georeferencing, radiometric calibration, and atmospheric correction.
+Satellite products produced by space agencies are often provided to users after extensive preprocessing steps, including orthorectification, precise georeferencing and radiometric calibration.
 Similarly, these preprocessing steps are crucial for utilizing drone-acquired data effectively.
 Nowadays, user-friendly software such as Agisoft Metashape and Pix4D enables users to perform these essential steps efficiently, making advanced data processing accessible even to non-expert users.
-Steps to obtain an orthoimage from a bunch of single image will now be more described.
+Steps to obtain an orthoimage from a bunch of single images will be described in more detail.

 1.2.3.4.1 image pre-processing

-The first step is to correct each image acquired by the drone from optical distortion that occurred during its acquisition.
+The first step is to correct each individual image acquired by the drone from optical distortion that occurred during its acquisition.
 Photogrammetric software typically addresses lens distortion and vignetting through a combination of camera calibration and radiometric adjustments.
-During calibration, the software refines intrinsic parameters such as focal length, principal point offsets, and radial/tangential distortion coefficients (k1, k2, k3, p1, p2) by matching features across overlapping images in a bundle adjustment process.
+During calibration, the software refines intrinsic parameters such as focal length, principal point offsets, and radial/tangential distortion coefficients (called k1, k2, k3, p1, p2) by matching features across overlapping images in a bundle adjustment process.
 Some camera manufacturers provide sensor-specific metadata, including correction factors, which can further enhance calibration accuracy.
-Vignetting, which manifests as reduced brightness near the image edges, is often corrected via additional vignetting coefficients or automated radiometric calibration routines that normalize illumination across the dataset.
+Vignetting, which manifests as reduced brightness near the image edges, is often corrected via additional vignetting coefficients or automated radiometric calibration routines that normalize illumination across the photo.
 These corrections are essential for ensuring both geometric precision in the 3D reconstruction and radiometric consistency in the final orthomosaic.

 1.2.3.4.2 Initial Image Alignment / Aerial Triangulation